 Many variations of the name Maghen were found in archives from the Middle Ages.
 Names during the Middle Ages were typically recorded as they sounded and in many cases, one's surname spelling changed with each record.The spelling and language in which the people's names were recorded was often up to the individual scribe.
 Variations of the name Maghen found include MacMahon, MacMann, MacMahan, MacMohan and others.

 Early Notables of the Maghen family (pre 1700)

 Notable amongst the family name at this time was Séamus mac Pilib Mac Mathghamhna (died 1519), was Bishop of Derry.
 Hugh Oge MacMahon (1606-1644), was an Irish conspirator, was probably of Sir Brian MacHugh Oge MacMahon, Lord of the Dartree in the county of Monaghan

 .
-Herber MacMahon (1600-1650), Bishop of Clogher...
-Another 67 words (5 lines of text) are included under the topic Early Maghen Notables in all our PDF Extended History products and printed products wherever possible.
+Herber MacMahon (1600-1650), Bishop of Clogher in 1643, a Catholic leader, commanded the Ulster...
+Another 59 words (4 lines of text) are included under the topic Early Maghen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Maghen family to the New World and Oceana